 5. Do not use antibiotics unnecessarily for prolonged periods

-7. Avoid wearing tight under garments as they can lead to build up of heat and humidity, conditions that favor growth of yeast.
+7. Avoid wearing tight undergarments as they can lead to building up of heat and humidity, conditions that favor the growth of yeast.

 How to treat a yeast infection?